 The 308 SW is a well equipped family estate with an efficient range of engines and a smart interior

-The Peugeot 308 SW is based on the 308 hatch that was introduced late last year, so it looks stylish, while the engine range is tuned to deliver performance and efficiency.
+The Peugeot 308 SW is based on the 308 hatch that was introduced late in 2013, so it looks stylish, while the engine range is tuned to deliver performance and efficiency.

 At launch the 308 SW introduced four new engines into the range, taking the overall total to eight – with an even split between petrol and diesel.

 The pick of the bunch in terms of petrol engines is the new 1.2-litre e-THP 130 – it’s a three-cylinder turbo that produces an impressive 128bhp and it’s a real advert for the advantages of downsizing technology.